unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 - Retrieve a single point from the point cloud.

 #### Inputs:
-- Target [TangoPointCloudComponent Reference]: The Unreal Engine / Tango Point Cloud interface object.
+- Target [[Tango Point Cloud Component](#tango-point-cloud-component) Reference]: The Unreal Engine / Tango Point Cloud interface object.
 - Index [Int]: The index of the point.

 #### Outputs: